 Regional Director for Latin America and the Caribbean | Overseas Council

-Josué Fernández was born in San Miguel de Tucumán, Argentina, and has been in ministry for more than 20 years.
-As a member of the pastoral team at the Christian and Missionary Alliance (C&MA) Church of Buenos Aires, Argentina, he developed a rehab program for young drug addicts, created a feeding program for street children and led a young adults’ ministry.
+Josué Hugo Fernández was born in San Miguel de Tucumán, Argentina, and has been in ministry for more than 20 years.
+He has pastored churches, developed a rehab program for young drug addicts and created a feeding program for street children.

-Josué and his wife, Liliana, have five children, ranging in age from 14 to 21.
-He joined Overseas Council in 2007 as Regional Director for Latin America and the Caribbean.
+Josué joined Overseas Council in 2007 as Regional Director for Latin America and the Caribbean.
+He and his wife, Liliana, have five children, Dennis, Alexis, Romina, Joan and Giselle.

 Regional Director for the Middle East and North Africa | Overseas Council

-Dr. Abraham Najjar was born in Egypt in a Christian family.
-After earning his Bachelor’s degree in 1981, he spent seven years in Christian lay ministry as a supervisor for a Christian center in his hometown, working with high school ministry and university student teams.
+Dr. Abraham Najar was born in Egypt in a Christian family.
+After earning his Bachelor’s degree in 1981, he spent seven years in Christian lay ministry as a supervisor for a Christian center in his hometown.

-In 2007, Abraham became the Academic Dean and Professor of Old Testament at the Cairo seminary.
+In 2007, Abraham became the Academic Dean and Professor of Old Testament at a Cairo seminary.
 The following year, he became Vice President in addition to Academic Dean.
-He joined Overseas Council in 2013 as Regional Director for the Middle East and North Africa.
-Abraham and his wife have two sons.
+He joined Overseas Council in 2013 as Regional Director for the Middle East and North Africa Abraham and his wife have two sons.

 *Name and identifiable details have been changed for security purposes.